Gamify-IT/docs/dev-manuals/test-plans/lecturer-interface/u-lecturer-interface-26-navigate-minigame.md

 ## Alternative procedures

-4.1 no input option below \
-4.1.1 the first input option is selected \
+4.1. no input option below - the first input option is focused \
-6.1. no input option above \
-6.1.1 the last input option is selected \
+6.1. no input option above - the last input option is focused \
-10.1 no minigame selection below \
-10.1.1 the first minigame selection is selected \
+10.1. no minigame selection below - the first minigame selection is focused \
-14.1 no edit button below \
-14.1.1 the first edit button option is selected \
+14.1. no edit button below - the first edit button option is focused \
-16.1. no edit button above \
-16.1.1 the last topic edit button is selected
+16.1. no edit button above - the last topic edit button is focused

 ## Criticality